K3VRAL/BananaPredictor/doc/BananaPredictor.md

 If argument is not used, it will be defaulted to `false`.

+## Record Objects (`--record-objects`) - Boolean

+Outputs enitre beatmap's objects as well.

+If argument is not used, it will be defaulted to `false`.

 ## Beatmap (`-b` or `--beatmap`) - String (file location)

 Uses the beatmap file as input for difficulty, timing point, and hit object values to reference from.